sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/sandpile.rst

 **polytope()**

-The polytope determinining the complete linear system.
+The polytope determining the complete linear system.

 OUTPUT: